johnwhitington/cpdf-source/cpdf.1.md

 **-subformat**

-: If **-subformat** "PDF/UA-2" is given, together with **-process-struct-trees** Cpdf will add a top-level Document structure tree element.
+: If **-subformat** "PDF/UA-2" is given, together with **-process-struct-trees**, Cpdf will add a top-level Document structure tree element.

 ## Portfolios